 Field-hunting tip

-Look in volcanic cavities country — that is the host setting where bubblegum agate typically forms.
+Look in volcanic cavities country, the host setting where bubblegum agate typically forms.
 If you start seeing quartz, calcite, zeolites in float, you are in the right ground.
 Field specimens usually show a botryoidal habit, so train your eye for that shape before scanning the outcrop.